ruankie/pydata23-synth-data/slides/main-slides.md

 - In this demo, I'll show you how you can create synthetic data
 - Using a Python package called `Faker`
 - And how to use `Flyway` to load the synthetic data into a `Postgres` database for repeatable deployments
+- So that you can test your pipelines without real data

 ![bg right height:90px](../assets/postgres.png)
 ![bg right height:90px](../assets/flyway.png)